cmeddata/sf-car-breakins-analysis/README.md

 - Recognizing the upward trend, city officials and law enforcement agencies should consider allocating additional resources to address the growing issue of car break-ins.
 Targeting resources this year and the following as the data shows that the number of car break-ins are on track to reach pre-covid numbers.

--These implications provide a roadmap for addressing the issue of car break-ins in San Francisco in a manner that is responsive to the evolving trends.
+- These implications provide a roadmap for addressing the issue of car break-ins in San Francisco in a manner that is responsive to the evolving trends.

 ### III.
 Neighborhood Analysis